 Shree Cement Limited is a cement company whose principal products/services are cement and clinker.

 High Beta Stock (β) = 1.48

 1 Year Return – Underperformed Sector by 22.66 %

 Honeywell Automation India Limited is engaged in the manufacture of electronic systems and components; repair and maintenance, and trading of machinery, equipments, and supplies.

 1 Year Return – Outperformed Sector by 10.01 %

 #7 – 3M India Limited

 3M India Limited is a technology company.
-The Company’s segments include Industrial segment, which offers tapes, adhesives, advanced ceramics, sealants, specialty materials, closure systems for personal hygiene products.
+The Company’s segments include the Industrial segment, which offers tapes, adhesives, advanced ceramics, sealants, specialty materials, closure systems for personal hygiene products.

 Low Beta Stock (β) = 0.91